Yaarn/yaarn.github.io/pages/client/getting-started/index.md

 # Getting Started

-This section will guide you through the process of setting up your Yaarn account and getting familiar with the platform as a client.
+This section will guide you through the process of setting up your Pressto account and getting familiar with the platform as a client.